ikadgzl/integrio-demo-case/README.md

 ###### User Search Page

-- [] Retrieve random 100 users as ?results=100.
+- [x] Retrieve random 100 users as ?results=100.
-- [] Create a UserFilter component for user search from retrieved 100 users.
+- [x] Create a UserFilter component for user search from retrieved 100 users.
 Filter parameters can be email and gender.
 Email filter should be a text field,and should filter the results in realtime, which means, according to written text in the email search bar, rendered users on the page should change.
 Both filters should work coordinately.
-- [] List the filtered results.
+- [x] List the filtered results.
-- [] While listing results, add pagination (page's up-limit is 50 items).
+- [x] While listing results, add pagination (page's up-limit is 50 items (I made it 10 for UI/UX purposes)).

 ###### Profile Popup